 Section 1.
-An employee may request and receive a copy of his/her current class specification at any time.
+An employee may request and receive a copy of their current class specification at any time.

 Section 2.
-The statewide performance evaluation system or another system approved by the Personnel Division shall be utilized by the Employer in the evaluation of employees covered by this Agreement.
+The statewide performance evaluation system or another system approved by the agency's Office of Human Resources shall be utilized by the Employer in the evaluation of employees covered by this Agreement.

 Section 3.
-When performance appraisals are prepared by the employee's immediate supervisor and the next higher supervisor, the results of the combined evaluation shall be transmitted to the employee in the form of a copy of his/her performance appraisal.
+When performance appraisals are prepared by the employee's immediate supervisor and the next higher supervisor, the results of the combined evaluation shall be transmitted to the employee in the form of a copy of their performance appraisal.
 The immediate supervisor shall discuss the evaluation with the employee and note by signature retained in the personnel file that the evaluation has been discussed with the employee.
 If the employee desires to submit a brief written statement in explanation or mitigation of any remark on the performance appraisal form, the statement shall be attached to the performance appraisal form in the personnel file.
+Performance appraisals are not grievable under the terms of this agreement.

 Section 4.
-No information reflecting critically upon an employee shall be placed in the personnel file of the employee that does not bear either the signature or initials of the employee indicating that he/she has been shown the material, or a statement by a supervisor that the employee has been shown the material and refused to sign it.
+No information reflecting critically upon an employee shall be placed in the personnel file of the employee that does not bear either the signature or initials of the employee indicating that they have been shown the material, or a statement by a supervisor that the employee has been shown the material and refused to sign it.
 A copy of any such material shall be furnished to the employee upon request.

 Section 5.
-An employee desiring that material, which he/she feels is incorrect and should be removed from the personnel file of the employee, shall have the right to appeal it through the grievance procedure.
+An employee desiring that material, which they feel is incorrect and should be removed from the personnel file of the employee, shall have the right to appeal it through the grievance procedure.

 Section 6.
-Letters of caution, warning, and reprimand shall be considered temporary contents of the personnel file of an employee and shall be destroyed no later than one (1) year after they have been placed in the file unless such items can be used in support of possible disciplinary action arising from more recent employee action or behavior patterns or is applicable to pending legal or quasi-legal proceedings.
-In addition, materials which are related to client abuse, mistreatment, or exploitation, that have resulted in a formal disciplinary action shall become permanent contents of the employee's personnel file for two (2) years unless such items can be used in support of possible disciplinary action arising from more recent employee action or behavior patterns or is applicable to pending legal or quasi-legal in support of possible disciplinary action for the retention of items not removed.
-The employer will respond in writing to those requests with the justification.
+Letters of caution, warning, and reprimand shall be considered temporary contents of the personnel file of an employee and shall be destroyed, by written request from the employee to their supervisor, no later than eighteen (18) months after they have been placed in the file unless such items can be used in support of possible disciplinary action arising from more recent employee action or behavior patterns or is applicable to pending legal or quasi-legal proceedings.
+In addition, materials which are related to client abuse, mistreatment, or exploitation, that have resulted in a formal disciplinary action shall become permanent contents of the employee's personnel file for two (2) years unless such items can be used in support of possible disciplinary action arising from more recent employee action or behavior patterns or is applicable to pending legal or quasilegal proceedings.
+Employees may submit written requests for justification for the retention of items not removed.
+The Employer will respond in writing to those requests with the justification.